Welcome to the 100 Million Academy Review!

-Although in the Terms and Conditions, there is the sentence saying that the price can change anytime, without prior notice.
+Although in the Terms and Conditions, there is a sentence saying that the price can change anytime, without prior notice.

-So I wrote an email asking about the refund and the 100 MA Customer Service Representative (Stephany N) wrote me back that there is 7 days money-back guarantee.
+So I wrote an email asking about the refund and the 100 MA Customer Service Representative (Stephany N) wrote me back that there are 7 days money-back guarantee.

 She also mentioned that it is possible to pay for the entire year and that would be $720.